gjpelletier/stepAIC/README.md

 ### Elastic Net

-The **elastic** function in the stepAIC module provides output of the fitted regression model and summary statistics using the following method from sklearn.linear_model:
+The **elastic** function in the stepAIC module provides output of the fitted regression model and summary statistics using the following method using sklearn.linear_model:

 - ElasticNetCV: Elastic regression with cross-validation using the MSE as the scoring criterion to optimize alpha and the L1-ratio that balances between L1 and L2 regularization.